Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 Q: Why does the legal vehicle matter more than the headline yield?

-Q: Is a $0.045/kWh energy rate better than GM3's $0.028–0.057/kWh range?
+Q: Is a $0.045/kWh energy rate better than GM3's $0.028 to $0.057/kWh range?

 Q: What was GM3's actual production in 2025?

-A: GM3 produced 14.5 BTC in 2025, generating CHF 1,441,454 in revenue and a net profit of CHF 281,619.
-Production cost was approximately CHF 54,000 per BTC against an average market price of approximately USD 105,000, producing a 43% production margin.
+A: GM3 produced 14.5 BTC in 2025.
+Production cost was approximately CHF 54,000 per BTC against an average market price of approximately USD 103,000, a company production margin of approximately 42%.
 The site has been profitable since Q1 2025.
+Past performance is not an indicator of future results.

 Q: How do I verify that BTC distributions actually reached investor wallets?